-During Tuesday’s Independent School District 518 Board of Education meeting, the board rejected the two bids it received by last week’s deadline to pour concrete on the diamond-shaped parking lot.
+During Tuesday’s Independent School District 518 Board of Education meeting, the board rejected the two bids it received by last week’s deadline to pour concrete on the triangle-shaped parking lot.
 The bids, said District Director of Business Management Dave Skog, were approximately two times what was initially estimated.
 The low bid was approximately $844,000.

 According to Superintendent John Landgaard, ICS Consulting recommended rejecting the bids, redesigning and rebidding next year.

 The board also unanimously approved the language of its three-question November ballot, which will ask voters to consider an intermediate school of varying size and cost and transferring lease levy to general obligation bonds.

 - Approved a conciliation agreement with the Equal Employment Opportunity Council and Alexy Nunez that has been outstanding since last fall.

 Landgaard said the agreement doesn’t indicate the district did anything wrong, but the district agreed to make some changes.
 Further information regarding the terms of the agreement were not publicly shared pending a final signature from both parties.
 Landgaard told board members that any financial penalty is to be paid by the district’s insurance company.